 - Founder and Consultant, Birth Control Pharmacist

-- Professor of Pharmacy Practice, St Louis College of Pharmacy
+- Clinical Assistant Professor & Clinical Pharmacist, University of Georgia College of Pharmacy

 - Consultant, Birth Control Pharmacist

-Please follow the button below to start the course.
-You will complete the pre-course assessment and then you will be taken to the program videos and materials.
+Please follow the button below to register and complete the course.
+Once you register, you will receive an email with a link to the webinar and course materials.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Pharmacy Education (ACPE) through the joint providership of Southeastern CME and Birth Control Pharmacist.
 Southeastern Continuing Medical Education Consultants, LLC (Southeastern CME) is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 ACPE Universal Activity Numbers are: 0499-9999-21-017-L01-P. This program provides 1.5 contact hours (0.15 CEUs) of continuing education credit for pharmacists.
 No fractional hours of credit will be given.